harrycresswell/mood/README.md

 First, move the `config.toml` and `netlify.toml` files from `themes/mood/exampleSite` to the root of your new project.

-Make sure `mood` is set as your default theme at the top of your `config.toml` file:
+Now, make sure `mood` is set as your default theme at the top of your `config.toml` file:

 ```
 theme = "mood"
 ```

+Finally, move the _assets_ folder including it’s contents from the _themes/mood_ folder to the root of your project.

+### Hosting images with Cloudinary

-Next, head to [Cloudinary.com](https://cloudinary.com/) and set up a free account.
+If you would like to use Cloudinary to host image content, head to [Cloudinary.com](https://cloudinary.com/) and set up a free account.

-When you have a Cloudinary account set up, open `netlify.toml` and update the `to` value under redirects to your Cloudinary cloud name.
+When you have a Cloudinary account set up, open `netlify.toml` and update the `to` value under redirects to your Cloudinary Cloud Name.

 ```
 [[redirects]]